vectara/mirage-bench/README.md

 # MIRAGE-BENCH

-This repository will contain code for the paper `MIRAGE-BENCH: Automatic Multilingual Benchmark Arena for Retrieval-Augmented Generation Systems`.
-Coming Soon!
+Repository for the paper `MIRAGE-BENCH: Automatic Multilingual Benchmark Arena for Retrieval-Augmented Generation Systems`.
+Thank you for visiting this page.
+The code and data will be released soon.